-When there is more than one Public View Point active at one time, an Event is to have a "Chief Spectator Marshall" who is responsible for all aspects of public control during the running of the Event.
-In the absence of this official role the Clerk of the Course shall be deemed responsible.

-Each Public View Point is to have one Marshal in charge, clearly identified as such.

-The Clerk of the Course shall ensure that marshals have been briefed on their responsibilities regarding the advice they must provide to Event Command if it is believed there is a risk to the public's safety.
-Any communications should only be carried out by the Senior Marshal in charge at the specific point.
-This may be regarding either set up of a point, including questioning the safety of the initial plan, or in relation to behaviour of the public.

-Spectator Marshals should be reminded that:

-- (a) they are not permitted to drink or be affected by alcohol or performance impairing drugs when "on duty" (refer Drugs in Sport policy). - (b) The use of cameras for photographing competing cars is not encouraged and likely to be incompatible with their primary responsibilities.
+- (a) When there are more than one Public View Points active at one time an Event is to have a "Chief Spectator Marshall" who is responsible for all aspects of public control during the running of the Event. - (b) Each Public View Point is to have one marshal in charge, clearly identified as such, - (c) The Clerk of the Course shall ensure that marshals have been briefed on their responsibilities regarding advice to Event Command if it is believed there is a risk to the public's safety.
+Any communications should only be carried out by the senior marshal at the point.
+This may be regarding either set up of a point, including questioning the safety of the initial plan, or in relation to behaviour of the public. - (d) Spectator Marshals should be reminded that they are not permitted to drink or be affected by alcohol or performance impairing drugs when "on duty" (refer Drugs in Sport policy). - (e) Cameras should not be used for taking photographs of competing cars by spectator marshals when on duty.